-A quirky and interesting place to stay with great views over to The Skirrid Mountain and is happy to welcome three dogs.
+A quirky and charming place to stay with great views over to The Skirrid Mountain and is happy to welcome three dogs.
 Very recently superbly restored and almost opposite the local pub which serves excellent food.
-The owners understand people coming to the country want to bring their dogs So are very happy to welcome 3 dogs.
+The owners understand people coming to the country want to bring their dogs.
+They are very happy to welcome 3 dogs.

 Originally the "Tin Tabernacle" built in 1926 as a Sunday School Hall, A Meeting Hall and lately used by the YMCA.
 Now back in ownership of the original family that sold the land in 1926.